Here’s Your Woodforest Routing Number

-It’s important to know your Woodforest National Bank routing number if you want to sign up for automatic deposits, make a payroll payment or send a wire transfer.
+It’s important to know your Woodforest National Bank routing number if you want to sign up for automatic deposits or receive a wire transfer.
 You’ll need to know the routing number if you are a Woodforest customer, or if you want to transfer money to a Woodforest account.
-Here are all of the Woodforest routing numbers, organized by location:

 |Texas — Refugio County||314972853|

-You can also find your Woodforest Bank routing number by looking at the first nine digits at the bottom left of your personal or business checks.
-If you can’t view the routing number on a check for whatever reason, you can refer to the table above to find your routing number now.
+You can find your Woodforest routing number by looking at the first nine digits at the bottom left of your personal or business checks.
+If you can’t view the routing number on a check for whatever reason, you can refer to the table above to find your routing number.

-If you have questions about your routing number, or sending or receiving funds to or from your account, contact Woodforest customer service at 877-968-7962 or firstname.lastname@example.org.
+If you have questions about your routing number, or sending or receiving funds to or from your account, contact Woodforest customer service at 877-968-7962.

 What Is a Routing Number?

-A routing number, also known as an ABA routing number, ABA number or routing transit number, is a nine-digit number that is assigned to a financial institution by the American Bankers Association.
+A routing number, also known as an ABA routing number, ABA number or routing transit number, is a nine-digit number that is assigned to a financial institution.
 The number indicates where a payment should be processed or drawn from.

 A financial institution can have multiple routing numbers depending on the state — and sometimes the county — where you opened your account.

 A routing number consists of three components.
 The first four digits are the Federal Reserve routing symbol.
-The first two digits in this series will range from 00 to 99, and give information about the institution, including whether it is a U.S. government entity or agency, a bank, a thrift institution or a traveler’s check.
+The first two digits in this series give information about the institution, including whether it is a bank or U.S. government entity or agency.
 The next four digits in the routing number represent the ABA institution identifier, and the final digit serves as a check digit.